SanjaySArkasali/Amazon-Sales-Analysis/README.md

 >>
 >> - The picode data was downloaded from India Post website. i will give that file in repository.
 >>
->> - I have also provided the pincode realation csv file for the casees where the pincode were not found.
+>> - I have also provided the pincode relation csv file for the casees where the pincode were not found.

 solution are available in .ipynb file